yegor256/blog/_drafts/takes-architecture.md

 }
 {% endhighlight %}

-I believe, the logic is clear here.
-We either return an empty iterator or an interator with an instance of `TkStatus` inside.
-If an empty iterator is returned, `TsFork` will try to find another fork in the collection to actually get an instance of `Take`, to produce a `Response`.
+I believe the logic here is clear.
+We either return an empty iterator or an iterator with an instance of `TkStatus` inside.
+If an empty iterator is returned, `TsFork` will try to find another fork in the collection that actually gets an instance of `Take` in order to produce a `Response`.
-By the way, if nothing is found and all forks return empty iterators, `TsFork` will throw a "page not found" exception.
+By the way, if nothing is found and all forks return empty iterators, `TsFork` will throw a "Page not found" exception.

 This exact logic is implemented by an out-of-the-box fork called `FkRegex`, which attempts to match a request URI path with the regular expression